leonmflai/Cisco-EEM-Auto-Export/README.md

 This makes network administrators or vendors whom provide maintenance support difficult to understand the latest setting or status of the network devices in case of a device failure.

 ## Cisco IOS Embedded Event Manager (EEM)
 Starting from Cisco IOS version 12.3(4)T, 12.0(26)S in long time ago, Cisco introduced a feature called [Embedded Event Manager](https://www.cisco.com/c/en/us/products/ios-nx-os-software/ios-embedded-event-manager-eem/index.html) (EEM).
+The first version was EEM 1.0 version.
 EEM is a powerful and flexible subsystem that provides real-time network event detection and onboard automation.
 It gives you the ability to adapt the behavior of your network devices to align with your business needs.

 ## What Cisco-EEM-Auto-Export does?